jomifred/AI/pddl/README.md

 ## Missionaries and Canibals

-We start from a very simple solution (`v0` -- that does not consider constraints) and improve it on better (shorter) versions.
+We start from a very simple solution (`v0` -- that does not consider constraints) and improve it on better (shorter) versions. `v3` is the best I could write, with only one action.